 Example 1.-Under the will, the decedent's house is transferred to the decedent's daughter for her life with the remainder passing to her children.
 This transfer is made to a "trust" even though there is no explicit trust instrument.
 The interest in the property transferred (the present right to use the house) is transferred to a nonskip person (the decedent's daughter).
-Therefore, the trust is not a skip person because there is an interest in the transferred property that is held by a nonskip person.
+Therefore, the trust is not a skip person.
 The transfer is not a direct skip.